 “FMD Racing, How We Roll, Episode 3, The Recovery” - Tahnee Seagrave’s story

 At GESA we take the welfare of, and our responsibility to, our riders and racers seriously; this includes all matters relating to concussion.
+We follow the AusCycling Concussion Policy.
+The policy can be found here AusCycling Concussion Policy

 What is Concussion?